Scripted/pandago/README.md

-# Go-Panda
+# PandaGo

-Pandoc, wrapped in Go
+Pandoc, wrapped in Go.

 ## Cloning this Project